GM-11/create-tma-core/README.md

-# Create Core TMA
+# Create TMA Core

-**`create-core-tma`** is an NPM command-line utility that helps you quickly generate boilerplate code for developing a Telegram Mini App on the Core blockchain.
+**`create-tma-core`** is an NPM command-line utility that helps you quickly generate boilerplate code for developing a Telegram Mini App on the Core blockchain.

 ### Prerequisites